Head of Humanities: Mrs C Nelson

 • The Holocaust

 GCSE History consists of 3 exam papers:

-• Paper 1 focuses on Medicine through Time, with emphasis on the British section of the western front: injuries, treatment and trenches.
+• Paper 1 - Medicine through Time.
+The western front: injuries, treatment and trenches.